MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 That's alot of copy/paste, but you can see some basic and useful information.  response time average, response time distribution, etc.

-Your OS has a resource utilization viewer (notice the kernel switch node.js between cores):
+Your OS has a resource utilization viewer (notice the the node.js process switching between cores):

 ![First Load Test](./screenshots/1-first-load-test.png "First Load Test")